Last updated:

 Online sources

-(still on the search results page), click on the title of the directive/regulation/decision to open its full EUR-Lex record
+• (still on the results page) click on the title of the directive/regulation/decision to open its full record

-open the Document Information tab, scroll down to the heading 'Amended by' and check whether there have been any amendments since the date of the latest consolidation
+• open Document Information tab, scroll to 'Amended by' and check for amendments since the date of the latest consolidation

-Legislative acts are passed by the European Parliament and Council of the European Union using the ordinary legislative procedure (formerly 'codecision procedure') and special legislative procedures.
+Legislative acts are passed by the European Parliament and Council of the European Union, using the ordinary legislative procedure or special legislative procedures

-Implementing acts are made by the Commission with the help of committees; this procedure is therefore known as 'comitology' (see Commission FAQ on comitology).
+Implementing acts are made by the Commission with the help of committees, in a procedure known as 'comitology' (see 'Comitology' in EUR-Lex Glossary).

-Delegated acts follow different procedures: see Commission FAQ on delegated legislation.
-For more information, see Paul Craig and Gráinne de Búrca, EU Law: Text, Cases, and Materials (6th edition, OUP 2015), chapter 5.
+Delegated acts follow different procedures: see Commission FAQs on delegated legislation.
+For more information, see Paul Craig and Gráinne de Búrca, EU Law: Text, Cases, and Materials (7th edition, OUP 2020), chapter 5.

 Tracking the progress of legislation